-More generally, given some weight $m$, we define the weighted spaces by the norm $\Nrm{\op}{\L^p(m)} = \Nrm{\op\,m}{\L^p}$.
-To see this definition is compatible with the semiclassical limit, notice that for any operator $\op\geq 0$ verifying the scaling assumptions~\eqref{eq:scaling_op}, one obtains
+More generally, given any positive operator $m$, we define the corresponding weighted spaces by the norm $\Nrm{\op}{\L^p(m)} = \Nrm{\op\,m}{\L^p}$.
+With this choice of scaling of the norm, notice that for any operator $\op\geq 0$ satisfying the scaling assumptions~\eqref{eq:scaling_op}, one obtains